MaterializeInc/materialize/doc/user/content/ingest-data/mysql/amazon-rds.md

 ---
-title: "Ingest data from Amazon RDS for MySQL"
+title: "Ingest data from Amazon RDS"
 description: "How to stream data from Amazon RDS for MySQL to Materialize"
 menu:
   main: